curvelogic/eucalypt/README.md

 This is a prototype Haskell implementation of the Eucalypt language for generating, templating, rendering and processing structured data formats like YAML and JSON.

+**Health warning**

+This implementation is currently a very crude substitutional interpreter for experimenting with the shape of the Eucalypt language.
+It has many shortcuts and shortcomings.
+It's not complete, nor necessarily even ready for casual use.